Roarz/SharkClicker/README.md

-# SharkClicker
-Console test application for my Shark Clicker game.
+# Console test application for my Shark Clicker game

 Contains a MySQL script that must be run first to construct the game's database.
 The Visual Studio console application contains stored